DallasGale/React_Testing/README.md

-This is a ReactJS project focusing on testing.
+ReactJS project focusing on testing.

-##Tests to explore include:
+## Tests to explore include:

 - Unit Tests
 *Individual functions by supplying input and expecting an output.*